Contributors

 Yue Zhou (Joe) Lin

 Dr Yue Zhou (Joe) Lin is a Higher Education Academy Fellow (FHEA) and a Lecturer in Politics and International Relations at the School of Sociology, Politics, and International Studies (SPAIS), University of Bristol.
 Lin has led the Political Economy of China (BSc unit) and China’s International Relations (MSc unit).
 Before Bristol, Lin lectured across the Departments of European & International Studies (EIS) and Political Economy (PE) at King’s College London.
 In February 2019, Lin passed his PhD in International Political Economy (IPE) with no correction.
-During his PhD, Lin delivered seminars on qualitative research methods (case study and ethnography) at Goldsmiths, University of London. read his full bio at the bottom of his article.
+During his PhD, Lin delivered seminars on qualitative research methods (case study and ethnography) at Goldsmiths, University of London.

 Frank Okyere Osei